fishslips/TimSeverance/docs/Academic/CS-3370/P4 Re-spec.md

 **Pulse Detection**
 Here is where you'll use the parameters you read from your .ini file.

 Iterate through your new values again.
 For every point, check if the rise (y<sub>(i + 2)</sub> - yi) exceeds vt.
 If it does, then a pulse begins at i.
 After finding a pulse, move forward starting at y<sub>(i + 2)</sub> until the values start to decrease before looking for a new pulse.
-To do so, you can probably keep track and determine
+To do so, you can probably keep track and determine (to be continued)

 ### Notes